 E.sperimenti Dance Company’s choice of the 18th letter of the Greek alphabet, the Sigma (IMAGE), to represent the “E” in its name wasn’t only about design.
 According to dance instructor, Silvia Pinna, who is visiting ISKL for Dance Exchange from September 20-21, the symbol, along with the full stop that follows it, encapsulates the group’s ethos.
 She explains, “The ‘E’ in our name is the symbol of inclusion, the Greek E which means summation in mathematics.
 And the dot is because E.sperimenti is the group, but the dot represents the individual.”

-E.sperimenti’s visit for Dance Exchange is a break from tradition.
-Exchange usually involves students from IASAS schools coming to a host school for workshops with no prior engagement.
-This year, however, as host school, ISKL in collaboration with Jakarta Intercultural School (JIS), the International School of Manila (ISM), and the International School of Bangkok (ISB), organised for the E.sperimenti dancers to visit each of the participating schools for workshops prior to Exchange weekend where all of the groups will come together to learn and perform at ISKL.
+E.sperimenti’s visit to Dance Exchange is a break from tradition.
+The exchange usually involves students from IASAS schools coming to a host school for workshops with no prior engagement.
+This year, however, as the host school, ISKL in collaboration with Jakarta Intercultural School (JIS), the International School of Manila (ISM), and the International School of Bangkok (ISB), organized for the E.sperimenti dancers to visit each of the participating schools for workshops prior to Exchange weekend where all of the groups will come together to learn and perform at ISKL.

 ISKL HS Dance Teacher Karen Palko says, “It’s definitely different from the usual arrangement, but really exciting to watch these dancers interact with the students and to see what they can achieve.”